21 Drive In

 Formerly known as Deer Run State park consists of 28,000 acres of state land.
 Deer, turkey, eagles, elk and a multitude of wildlife can be seen.
 UTV’s, ATV’s, horse and vehicle traffic are welcome on miles of gravel roads that wind through some 60+ food plots.
 Buford pond, Missouri’s first fire tower, a 1926 log cabin and an earthen Fort Barnesville can all be found here.
 Buford Pond provides fishing and picnicking and is a favorite location of all.
 For hunting enthusiasts an unstaffed rifle and archery range are provided.
 Current River Conservation Area is home to the Missouri Ozark Ecosystem Project, the world’s most comprehensive forest management study.
 This 100 year project spans over 9,000 acres.
 Main park entrance is located on South Road in Ellington, other entrances located off Hwy 106 and H highway.
 Maps are available at the main park entrance.

 One of the area’s most beautiful natural wonders is located just 15 miles west of Ellington.
 The Current River is known for its beauty that is unmatched by any other Missouri river and was the first river in America to be designated a National Scenic Riverway.
 2014 marks the 50th year of this designation.
 The Log Yard & Cardareva Landing offers a wonderful setting for a quiet getaway with the family.
 Here you will find sand and gravel beaches for hours of fun in the sun.
 There are no amenities provided in this area but it remains a local favorite for fishing, swimming, sunning and picnicking.
 Rough camping is available in the School Yard located near the Cardareva Landing.
 Picnic tables, grills and a lantern hook are provided.
 Restrooms and water are also available.
-Camping is $5/night.
+Camping is typically $5/night.

 K Bridge Recreation Area